j-q-arnold/varlog/README.md

   confirm data are as expected.
 * Message levels, `ERROR` and such, also are useful filters.

-Another set of files hold text but no lines at all.
+Other files hold text but no lines at all.
 The service should work, regardless of the file it reads.
 Trying to read lines from a line-less file should not cause a panic.